rahatlou/CMP/misc/ROOT.md

 # Using ROOT libraries

 ## ROOT installation
-follow the instructions on the ROOT website to install the latest version of ROOT.
+follow the [instructions on the ROOT website](https://root.cern.ch/content/release-61404) to install the latest version of ROOT.
+As of 23 Oct 2018 the latest PRO version is 6.14/04.

 Typically you download a tar.gz file and uncompress it in some directory.
+This works perfectly fine on MacOS and Linux.
 For example:
 ```
 cd
 tar xvzf root_v6.14.04.Linux-ubuntu16-x86_64-gcc5.4.tar.gz